countrvl/litellm_install/README.md

 3.  **LiteLLM Master Key:** Enter the LiteLLM master key or press Enter for automatic generation.
 4.  **LLM Selection:** Choose the numbers of the LLMs you want to use (e.g., `1 2 4` for GigaChat, OpenAI, and DeepSeek).
 5.  **API Key Entry:** For each selected LLM, the script will prompt for the corresponding API keys and validate them.
+6.  **API Key Retries:** Invalid keys can be retried up to 3 times per provider; network errors are reported.
-6.  **Set Priorities:** If multiple LLMs are selected, the script will ask you to set their usage order (priority/fallback).
+7.  **Set Priorities:** If multiple LLMs are selected, the script will ask you to set their usage order (priority/fallback).
+Invalid input is limited to 3 attempts.
-7.  **OpenClaw Installation (optional):** After LiteLLM setup, the script will offer to run the official OpenClaw installer.
+8.  **OpenClaw Installation (optional):** After LiteLLM setup, the script will offer to run the official OpenClaw installer.

 ## Usage